Skip to Content

 Growing up in a family of makers, I have always been drawn to creating things with my hands.
 While I dabble in a variety of media, I feel most at home working with wood.

 I have made my living for the past 22 years working as a woodworker and carpenter.
-In 2013, I started Hammerstone School with the mission of introducing more women to the joys of carpentry and woodworking.
+In 2013, I started the Hammerstone School with the mission of introducing more women to the joys of carpentry and woodworking.
 Running the school keeps me busy, but I make time to practice my craft both to prepare for teaching, but also to revel in the act of creating unique and beautiful objects.

 Kumiko is a Japanese woodworking technique traditionally used to make shoji screens and windows.
 Thin strips of wood are assembled into a rectilinear or diagonal grid using half-lap joints, and then infill pieces are cut to precise length with angles on the ends to create different geometric patterns.